omnixtar/omnixtar.github.io/docs/omni/README.md

 ## MOM: Metaprogramming Omnisophia Metanarchy

+While this initial may look strange, it is in many respect the ultimate goal behind various decentralisation trends, from BitTorrent, Invisible Internet Project (I2P) to Bitcoin.

 Omnisophia means a Decentralised intelligent system owned and operated by free individuals and free software programmers.
 Omni meaning everything in Latin is just a disguise of the banned word proletariat or belonging to the ordinary people.
 Sophia is of course intelligence.

 Metanarchy means a new form of global and local governance based on transactions in the Metaverse.
 Political philosophers a century ago would coin the term anarchy for the lack of understanding to describe a system of governance without physical forms.
 Metanarchy would be the ultimate answer.